 - Select the narrowest supported carrier and place it adjacent to the lower edge of the RF bandwidth.
 Place a 5 MHz carrier adjacent to the upper edge of the RF bandwidth.

 - For transmitter tests, select as many 5 MHz carriers that the BS supports within a band and fit in the rest of the declared maximum supported RF bandwidth.
 Place the carriers adjacent to each other starting from the upper edge of the RF bandwidth.
-The nominal carrier spacing defined in clause 5.7 shall apply;
+The nominal carrier spacing defined in subclause 5.7 shall apply;

 - If 5 MHz carriers are not supported by the BS the narrowest supported channel BW shall be selected instead.